Blendify/blender-manual/trunk/blender_docs/manual/physics/force_fields/introduction.rst

    allowing you to scale up and down the scene, keeping the same effects.
 Flow
    If non-zero, the effective force depends on the particle velocity.
-   The value defines how quickly the effector force (accelerating) will be converted into the constant "air flow" velocity.
+   The value defines how quickly the effector force (acceleration) will be converted into the constant "air flow" velocity.
 Noise
    Adds noise to the strength of the force.